How to Align Your Sales Process with the Buyer’s Journey

 Step 2: Identify Where the Prospect Is in the Buying Journey

-Sales leaders should coach their sales team to ask the right sales probing questions to uncover pain points and other relevant information.
-For example:
+Sales leaders can coach their sales team to ask open-ended questions to uncover pain points and other relevant information.
+Conversations created by open-ended sales questions build rapport, define needs, identify motivators, and uncover budget.
+They can also lead the prospect toward the purchasing decision.

-When a salesperson asks this question, they can determine where the prospect is on the buyer’s journey, and identify any competitors the prospect may have experience with.
+When a sales professional asks questions like this, they can identify where a prospect is on the buyer’s journey and identify any competitors the prospect may have experience with.

-In a perfect world, your prospect and salesperson would work together to collaboratively diagnose the issue – making it easier for your rep to present their solution as the best choice.
+In a perfect world, your prospect and sales professional would work together to define the issue.
+This makes it easier for your seller to present their solution as the best choice.

-Your sales rep is in a conversation with a prospect looking to make a purchase of dental equipment.
-The prospect has expressed his need for new equipment with the most up-to-date technical features to keep up with the competition.
+For example: Your sales professional is in a conversation with a prospect looking for dental equipment.
+The prospect has expressed his need for new hardware with the most up-to-date technology to keep up with the competition.

-“Have you considered that the number one request from patients is to be in and out of the dentist office quickly?
-With that in mind, you may want to take a look at the efficiency of your current equipment…”
+Your seller might ask, “Have you considered that the number one request from patients is to be in and out of the dentist office quickly?
+With that in mind, you may want to take a look at the efficiency of your current equipment.”

-A question like this can immediately position the sales rep as a strategic advisor in the buyer’s eyes.
-It can also move the buyer back in their buyer’s journey to a place where the rep is more in control—and able to add value to your company’s product or service.
+A question like this immediately positions the sales professional as a strategic advisor in the buyer’s eyes.
+It can also move the buyer back in their buyer’s journey to a place where the professional is more in control—and able to add value to your company’s product or service.

-From this point, your sales rep and the prospect can make a collaborative diagnosis of the challenge—giving your rep a greater chance of closing the sale.
-They can focus on selling value, instead of responding to a request for a quote.
+From this point, your sales professional and the prospect can make a collaborative diagnosis of the challenge.
+They can focus on selling value instead of responding to a request for a quote—giving the seller a greater chance of closing the business.

 The Importance of Aligning Your Sales Process with the Buyer’s Journey

-Aligning your sales process with the buyer’s journey helps your reps better connect with potential customers and establish trusting relationships.
+Aligning your sales process with the buyer’s journey helps your sellers connect with potential customers and establish trusting relationships.

-If your reps are able to achieve alignment between the two, they’ll better understand how buyers make decisions, and will be able to quickly qualify or disqualify prospects—so they don’t waste time chasing the wrong type of business.
+If your sellers can align process and journey, they’ll understand how buyers make decisions and build collaborative relationships.
+They’ll also be able to qualify or disqualify prospects quickly—so they don’t waste time chasing the wrong type of business.

-A flexible, buyer-focused sales process like IMPACT allows reps to meet buyers where they are on their purchase journey and interact in a way that enhances their positioning and moves them closer towards the sale.
+A flexible, buyer-focused sales process like IMPACT Selling® allows sellers to meet buyers where they are on their purchase journey and interact in a way that enhances their positioning and moves them closer toward the sale.

 Written By